Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 ### Destructuring Object

-When we destructure the name of the variable we use to destructure should be exactly the same as the key or property of the object.
+When we destructure an object, the variable name used for destructuring should exactly match the corresponding key or property of the object.
 See the example below.

 ```js
 const rectangle = {